nvda-es/num2words_nvda/readme.md

 2. Type `git submodule init` and `git submodule update` in the console to clone the num2words library repository that is set as a module.
 3. If there are no errors, `scons` command should work correctly.

+## Add-on(s) I was inspired by

+During the development of this add-on, I have been inspired by the following which I thank each of the authors of these add-ons:

+* [Clock and Calendar for NVDA](https://addons.nvda-project.org/addons/clock.en.html) because it gave me a base idea of how I could implement the date and time conversion.

 ## Contact:

 If you want to help improve this addon, you can send an email to `angelitomateocedillo@gmail.com` or make your contributions on the GitHub repo.